 How Long Does It Take to Feel a Symptom of HIV?

-People can have HIV for 10 years or more and never show any symptoms.
+People can have HIV for 10 years or more and never show any symptoms, even if they haven't started treatment.
 Other people can get symptoms within a short time after being infected.
 The only way you can tell if you have HIV is to get an HIV test.

 How Long Will I Live With HIV?